 - R.S.
-Khurmi, "Applied Mechanics and Strength of Materials", S.Chand & Co., 1.
-(6th ed), New Delhi, 1987. - R. K. Bansal, "A Textbook of Strength of Materials" Laxmi Publications (P) Ltd, 2.
-New Delhi, 2010.
+Khurmi, "Applied Mechanics and Strength of Materials", S.Chand & Co., (6th ed), New Delhi, 1987. - 2.
+R. K. Bansal, "A Textbook of Strength of Materials" Laxmi Publications (P) Ltd, New Delhi, 2010.

-- 1. Popov E.P, "Engineering Mechanics of Solids", Prentice - Hall of India, New Delhi, 1997. - 2.
-Beer F.P and Johnston R, "Mechanics of Materials", McGraw - Hill Book Co, Third Edition, 2002.
+- 1. Popov E.P, "Engineering Mechanics of Solids", Prentice Hall of India, New Delhi, 1997. - 2.
+Beer F.P and Johnston R, "Mechanics of Materials", McGraw Hill Book Co, Third Edition, 2002.

-- Calculate the stresses induced in a material due to different loading conditions. - Locate the centre of gravity and neutral axis of complicated structural shapes. - Draws shear force and bending moment diagrams of beams with different loading situations. - Find the critical load in columns of different end conditions and deflection in beams.
+- Calculate the stresses induced in a material due to different loading conditions. - Evaluate the centre of gravity and neutral axis of complicated structural shapes. - Create shear force and bending moment diagrams of beams with different loading situation - Explain and calculate the stresses induced in a material due to bending load - Design the circular shafts which are subjected to bending and twisting loads. - Solve and interprete values of critical load in columns of different end conditions and deflection in beams

-GEB3201 ENVIRONMENTAL SCIENCE AND ENGINEERINGL T P C(Common for all branches)3 0 0 3
+GEB3201 ENVIRONMENTAL SCIENCE AND ENGINEERING L T P C (Common for all branches) 3 0 0 3